stack-tracer/stacktracer/README.md

 <img src="http://debugging.io/images/stack.ico"
  alt="stacktracer logo" title="stacktracer" align="right" />

-StackTracer is a  tool that captures and analyzes stack trace samples captured at fixed intervals from any .net CLR process.
+StackTracer is a command line tool that captures stack trace samples at fixed intervals from any .net CLR process.

-This is a console application attaches using the debugengine Interface and works with any .net process; no access to application source code is necessary, no library modifications are needed, and there is no run-time instrumentation of CLR code.
-Configuration options given at start of command line to specify the interval for stack trace and number of samples.Current implementation include output generation in xml/xslt for viewing the most recent stack traces.
+This is a console application attaches and works with any .net process; no access to application source code is necessary, no library modifications are needed, and there is no run-time instrumentation of CLR code.
+Configuration options given at start of command line to specify the interval for stack trace and number of samples.

+##Installation

+Just copy stacktracer.exe onto your server.
+Typing "stacktracer" displays its usage syntax.

+download it from here[]

+###Usage

+**StackTracer : ProcessName|PID [options]**

+ProcessName|PID  : You can give .NET process name or Process ID (Default:W3Wp)

+/D : Delay in seconds to before starting capture.This will give you time to reproduce the scenario which takes time(Default:0)

+/S : Samples to be captured- Indicates number of samples to be captured.
+(Default:10)

+/I : Interval between StackTrace samples in milliseconds (Default:1000)

+/? : To get this help menu

+#### When giving process name,don't specify the process extension exe.The output will be generated as XML file on the same folder where stacktracer is run from.

+**stacktracer w3wp**

+This command captures stacktraces of all CLR .net threads running in w3wp.exe process for 10 seconds.It will generate the output as an xml file in the same folder as stacktracer.exe.

+**stacktracer /s 20 /i 500 iexplore**

+Above command captures 20 samples where each sample is 500 milli seconds apart from w3wp.exe process.

+Current implementation include output generation in xml/xslt for viewing the most recent stack traces.
 The performance impact of the stacktracer is minimal.
 Future plans include GUI, automated data capturing.

+## Supported runtimes

+* Windows vista+/Windows server 2008+ with .net framework 4.0 client side profile installed
+* works with any .net process targeted for .NET Framework 3.5/4.0/4.5

+## Versions

+* On premise environments
+*  for running in hosted environments (where you don't have permission to run as an administrator)

+Each version comes with specific exe for 32 bit and 64 bit.
+Make sure the bitness of stacktracer and target process match.

+## More examples

+**stacktracer wpfapp**

+`The above command captures 10 samples (a sample contains stack traces of all the .net threads running in the process at a particular point of time) from wpfapp.exe where each sample is 1s (1000 ms) apart`

+**stacktracer w3wp /s 60 /i 500**

+`capture 60 samples for w3wp process where each sample is captured every 500 milliseconds interval`

+**stacktracer w3wp /d 10 /s 60 /i 500**

+`Wait for 10 seconds to take 60 samples for w3wp process where each sample is captured every 500 milliseconds interval`

 ##Highlights